Restricted Evaluator Case Study

 Mazzaneh / Zoyan / ZOE

 Live modules, user traction, transaction surfaces, ecosystem logic, and AI-native product positioning.
+Behind each module: rejected feature alternatives, taste-extraction rules, slot-based memory schemas, and consent-first data architecture decisions that took shape against active platform constraints.

 Deep Technical Assets

-Tokenizer / GPU Sentinel / architecture systems
+Tokenizer / GPU Sentinel / Multi-Brain / UIOP / Suprompt

 Conceptual Assets

-BioCode / governance / security protocols
+BioCode / HDTP / governance / 23 protocols

-Proof Assets
+Evidence Assets

 Hashes / logs / dossiers / manifests